Seiko Matsuda: 2020–present

-Unable to properly celebrate her anniversary debut in 2020, the self-cover concept has continued in 2021 as well.

-In May 2021, she released her re-recorded version of her 1980 hit single "Aoi Sangosho: Blue Lagoon", accompanied with a music video.
-For that occasion, she had her hair styled based on her Seiko-chan haircut, which fans had the chance to see for the first time in 40 years.
+Unable to properly celebrate her anniversary debut in 2020, the self-cover concept carried over into 2021.
+In May, she released her re-recorded version of her 1980 hit single "Aoi Sangoshou: Blue Lagoon", accompanied with a music video.
+For that occasion, she had her hair styled on her Seiko-chan haircut, which fans had the chance to see for the first time in 40 years.
 In June 2021, she released "Jikan no Kuni no Alice: Alice In the World of Time", a re-recording of her hit single released in 1984.
-After some restrictions were lifted during the summer, Matsuda held concert tour Happy 40th Anniversary!!
-Seiko Matsuda Concert Tour 2020〜2021 "Singles & Very Best Songs Collection!!, originally scheduled to perform in 2020.
-In October 2021, she released her second self-cover album and in general fifty-fourth original album Seiko Matsuda 2021.
+After some restrictions were lifted during the summer, Matsuda held her concert tour "Happy 40th Anniversary!!
+Seiko Matsuda Concert Tour 2020〜2021 "Singles & Very Best Songs Collection!!", originally scheduled to perform in 2020.
+In October, she released her second self-cover album and in general fifty-fourth original album "Seiko Matsuda 2021".
 Following the same format from her previous album, it consist of 5 re-recordings of her songs selected by herself and 5 newly recorded songs.
 The album debuted at number 4 on the Oricon Weekly charts.
-In November 2022, she made her debut as a director for the film Folklore 2 released on the television network HBO Asia.
-On the same month, she released her sixty-second home-video release, which includes footage from the live tour held on the same year.
-In December 2021, while she was performing for her Christmas Dinner show, she was informed by the staff about the sudden death of her only child and daughter, Sayaka Kanda.
-Following those events, Matsuda had canceled her last days of the dinner show, and her mini-concerts supposed to be held between 23 and 26 December, as well as declining her television appearance for Kohaku.
-Since then until 2023, she did not make any television appearances not even once.
+In November 2022, she made her debut as a director for the film "Folklore 2" released on HBO Asia.
+The same month, she released her sixty-second home-video release, which includes footage from the live tour held on the same year.
+In December 2021, while she was performing her Christmas Dinner show, she was informed by the staff about the sudden death of her only child and daughter, Sayaka Kanda.
+Matsuda canceled her last days of the dinner show, her mini-concerts planned to be held between 23 and 26 December, as well as declining her television appearance on Kohaku.
+Until 2023, she did not make any television appearances.

 Following the death of her daughter, Matsuda was unable to perform on-stage for almost 3 months.
-Although, she did not release any new material in 2022, she held Dinner Shows between April and May.
-In June, she launched her annual concert tour Seiko Matsuda Concert Tour 2022"My Favorite Singles & Best Songs".
-In December, she released her 63rd home-video release, which includes footage from the live tour held on the same year.
+Although she did not release any new material in 2022, she held dinner shows between April and May.
+In June, she launched her annual concert tour "Seiko Matsuda Concert Tour 2022 My Favorite Singles & Best Songs".
+In December, she released her 63rd home-video release.

 As of 2023, Matsuda still holds annual concerts, Christmas dinner shows and New Year's Eve Countdown shows.
-In November 2023, it was announced that her third jazz cover album Seiko Jazz 3 will be released on 14 February 2024.
-The album will be her first jazz-themed album in five years since 2019's Seiko Jazz 2 and her first album in her discography in two years since 2021's Seiko Matsuda 2021.
-Included in the album is a jazz version of her 1982 hit song Akai Sweet Pea, with lyrics rewritten in English and features a saxophone solo from American saxophonist Kenny G. It was released on 15 December 2023 as a promotional single.
+In November 2023, it was announced that her third jazz cover album "Seiko Jazz 3" will be released on 14 February 2024.
+The album will be her first jazz-themed album in five years since 2019's "Seiko Jazz 2" and her first album since 2021's "Seiko Matsuda 2021".
+Included in the album is a jazz version of her 1982 hit song "Akai Sweet Pea", with lyrics rewritten in English and featuring a saxophone solo from American saxophonist Kenny G. It was released on 15 December 2023 as a promotional single.